sogko/gulp-recipes/browserify-separating-app-and-vendor-bundles/README.md

 * one ```watchify``` task for building ```app.js``` where it watches changes in ```public/src/app/app.js```

 The result of this is that we can have an even smaller build times since watchify helps us to only build the changes that are needed.

+### Reducing app loading time

+* Single bundle `app.js`:

+Everytime you redeploy your app in production, the `app.js` file has normally changed.
+Thus all clients must redownload that whole big file.

+* Two bundle `vendor.js` and `app.js`:

+Everytime you redeploy your app in production, the `vendor.js` file has may not changed (unless you updated your app dependencies).
+Browser caching can kicks in thanks to ETags.`app.js` will however always be reloaded.

+If you want better app loading times after a new production deployment of your app, and optimise the browser caching abilities, use this bundle splitting strategy.
+It can have an impact on user experience if your app is big and you redeploy it often.